yu-greenland/name_transliteration/README.md

 # Name Transliteration

 Hello and welcome to my Advanced Topics in Computer Science project.
-This project is on using Twitter data to form a name transliteration model.
+This project is about using Twitter data to form a name transliteration model.
 The code in this repository make up the pipeline that turns Twitter data into a name transliteration model.
 This is a poetry project so in theory to install all necessary python libraries all you have to do is go ```poetry install```.

 You need to install fslite for epitran to work.
 <https://pypi.org/project/epitran/>